Azure/kusto-copy/README.md

 * Copy "since last copy" ; this can be useful when planing a migration where it could take several hours or even days to copy the historic and you might want to copy the delta since you copied the history
 * Can orchestrate the copy of multiple tables from multiple databases in one execution context

+## Introduction Video

+[![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/5IxwTjSeqN4/0.jpg)](https://www.youtube.com/watch?v=5IxwTjSeqN4)

 ## Getting started

 You can find the command line interface (CLI) binary executable [here](https://github.com/Azure/kusto-copy/releases) for Linux, Windows & Mac.

-[![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/5IxwTjSeqN4/0.jpg)](https://www.youtube.com/watch?v=5IxwTjSeqN4)

-<iframe width="560" height="315" src="https://www.youtube.com/embed/5IxwTjSeqN4?si=pilUmiC_u08ScoML" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 Here is a usage example: